 In order to fund its ongoing operations and business plan, including to launch the FF 91, FF is seeking to raise additional capital from various fundraising efforts currently underway.
 Although FF has successfully obtained commitments from several investors totaling \$112.0 million in new convertible note financing, subject to certain conditions, from August 2022 through September 25, 2022, and continues financing discussions with multiple parties, FF has experienced delays in securing additional funding commitments relative to its business plan included in the Form 8-K filed on July 25, 2022, which have exacerbated the supply chain pressures on FF's business.
 These factors, in addition to the continued rise in inflation and other challenging macroeconomic conditions, have led FF to take steps to preserve its current cash position, including implementing headcount reductions and other expense reduction and payment delay measures.
 Further efforts, including additional headcount reductions, may be undertaken in response to FF's financial condition and market conditions.
 In light of these efforts, FF no longer expects to begin deliveries of the FF 91 in the fourth quarter of 2022.
 The timing of first deliveries of FF 91 vehicles is uncertain and is currently not expected to occur in 2022 and remains subject to various conditions, many of which are outside of FF's control, including the timing, size, and availability of additional financing as well as the implementation and effectiveness of FF's headcount reductions and other expense reduction and payment delay measures.
 It is also subject to suppliers meeting their commitments on program deliverables including parts, and timely and successful certification testing.
 FF is in ongoing discussions with potential financing sources for additional capital required to fund operations through the end of 2022 and beyond.
-Upon successful conclusion of these efforts, FF expects to announce a new timetable for production and delivery of the FF 91.
-No assurance is given that the
+Upon successfully conclude successfully.
+There is no assurance FF will be able to raise sufficient funding to launch the FF 91.
+No assurance is given that t